Code-Institute-Submissions/GMontaque-hangman-game/README.md

 **Home Page Button**

 - Takes the user back to the homepage
-- a icon of a house has been used as a visual effect to denote a home button
+- A icon of a house has been used as a visual effect to denote a home button

 ![Home Page Button](assets/img/homepage-button.png)